DougUOT/surfs_up/README.md

 ## Overview of Project

 Surf n' Shake shop is a business idea opened in Oahu, Hawaii, to sell surfboards and ice cream to locals and tourists alike.
-An investor will be supporting this business, but it will be necessary to develop some analysis on a weather database to present information to improve this investor's decision-making, aiming at the success of the business on this island.
+An investor will be supporting this business, but it will be necessary to develop some analysis on a weather database to present information to improve this investor's decision-making, aiming at the business's success on this island.

 This assignment is related to the Bootcamp Data Analytics from the University of Toronto and comprises the goals below for this module: